markusressel/system-control/README.md

 This project aims to simplify that by providing a command line tool that can do all the things mentioned above with a simple and easy to understand syntax.

+## Highly opinionated

+This project is highly opinionated and only supports the tools I use myself.
+This is to keep the codebase manageable and to ensure that the project stays focused on the things I need.
+If you need support for other tools, feel free to open an issue or a PR and I will consider adding it.

 ## Why not use Shell scripts?

 Yes, you could write scripts for all the things `system-control` can do and be happy with that.
-That was also my initial approach.
+In fact, that was also my initial approach.
 When I wrote my first script I tried to use Bash since it is more close to the system, but:

-* Bash scripting syntax is exhausting
+* Bash scripting syntax is exhausting (imho)
 * Parsing or extracting text from command output can be very tricky/hacky when compared to a "real" programming language
+* Combining and maintaining multiple commands is tricky since the commands are possibly in separate files

 Because of those downsides I started to use Python scripts, but python also has its downsides: